Georgia Women’s Amateur Championship

 Entries are open to female amateur golfers who belong to a GSGA Member Club and are residents of Georgia with a maximum Handicap Index of 10.0.

-Sara Im Wins 95th Georgia Women’s Amateur Championship
+Kylie Chung Wins 97th Georgia Women’s Amateur Championship